 The shift schedule will be set for at least 3 months in advance.
-ESD #5 uses an online scheduling system and constitutes the official record of time worked for timekeeping and payroll purposes.
+ESD #5 uses an online scheduling system and constitutes the official record of time worked for timekeeping and payroll purposes but may be subject to change depending on relevant circumstances.